-- Tap [\$\$] on the screen's bottom left. - Each time you tap on the icon, it will toggle between [23] and [23]. - [C3] (Touch Shutter: Enable) The camera will focus on the spot you tap on, then the picture will be taken. - [m3] (Touch Shutter: Disable) You can tap on a spot to perform focusing on the spot.
+- Tap [a] on the screen's bottom left. - Each time you tap on the icon, it will toggle between [a and [is]. - [timesize] (Touch Shutter: Enable) The camera will focus on the spot you tap on, then the picture will be taken. - (Touch Shutter: Disable) You can tap on a spot to perform focusing on the spot.
 Press the shutter button completely to take the picture.